 2. The First Terminal Is The Biggest -- And Could Stay That Way.

 In 2016 Sabine Pass made history by shipping its first cargo (to Brazil) and thus becoming the first new major LNG export terminal in the country.
 Due to the long construction times, an 11-figure price tag, and uncertainty concerning the market opportunity during the planning process, Cheniere Energy had to go big.
 Really big.

 Today the LNG export terminal has a capacity of 2.8 billion cubic feet per day (Bcf/d), more than any other approved facility in the United States.
-But it'll soon get even bigger: The company is tacking on another 1.4 Bcf/d of capacity, which might make it the largest facility in the United States for good -- and large enough to single-handedly supply nearly 75% of South Korea's total natural gas consumption.
+But, natural gas has a bright future, so it'll soon get even bigger: The company is tacking on another 1.4 Bcf/d of capacity, which might make it the largest facility in the United States for good -- and large enough to single-handedly supply nearly 75% of South Korea's total natural gas consumption.